bansal01yash/Triton-Inference-server-Use/README.md

 # Future Work

-Use the [dali-backend](https://github.com/triton-inference-server/dali_backend) to implement end-to-end inference on triton itself including image preprocessing, model inference and post-processing of results.
+Use the [dali-backend](https://github.com/triton-inference-server/dali_backend) to implement end-to-end inference on triton itself including image preprocessing, model inference and post-processing of results using the feature to have an ensemble of models.
+An example of the same can be found [here](https://github.com/triton-inference-server/dali_backend/tree/main/docs/examples/inception_ensemble).

 # References